chatoo2412/vagrant/README.md

 # vagrant

-Configure `Vagrantfile` by using your own yaml file.
+Configure `Vagrantfile` by using your own yaml/sh files.

-This project also suggest a workaround for the [disk performance issue with VirtualBox shared folders](#disk-performance-issue-with-shared-folders).

 ## Prerequisites